FRBNY-DSGE/DSGE.jl/README.md

 Documentation for the most recent *model version* is available [here](https://github.com/FRBNY-DSGE/DSGE.jl/blob/master/docs/DSGE_Model_Documentation_1002.pdf).
 For the latest documentation on *code*, click on the `docs|latest` button above.

 The New York Fed DSGE team is currently extending the code to solve and estimate heterogeneous agent models.
+Filtering and smoothing algorithms are available in the registered package [StateSpaceRoutines.jl](https://github.com/FRBNY-DSGE/StateSpaceRoutines.jl).
-An implementation of Sequential Monte Carlo (SMC) sampling can be found in the registered package [SMC.jl](https://github.com/FRBNY-DSGE/SMC.jl).
+An implementation of Sequential Monte Carlo (SMC) sampling, used for the estimation of DSGE models, can be found in the registered package [SMC.jl](https://github.com/FRBNY-DSGE/SMC.jl).
+The foundational `AbstractModel` type, from which the `AbstractDSGEModel` type derives, is defined in the registered package [ModelConstructors.jl](https://github.com/FRBNY-DSGE/ModelConstructors.jl).

 Further extensions of the DSGE model code may be released at the discretion of the New York Fed.

 ## Installation